lgreski/acsexample/README.md

                            stringsAsFactors=FALSE)

 The R code required to process the spreadsheet and create a data frame required only 11 statements, including two <code>library()</code> calls.
 Our laptop was able to read the 950K records and create a data frame in R in about 19.6 minutes.
+The resulting R data frame consumed 701.8Mb of memory.
 After posting this solution on the course Discussion Forum, David Hood \(a  Community TA\) wrote that earlier this year, Hadley Wickham had published an R package to dramatically speed the reading of data into R.

 We then replaced <code>read.fwf()</code> with <code>readr::read_fwf()</code> and reduced the load time from 19 minutes to 8.98 seconds.
+Additionally, the size of the data frame dropped from 701.8Mb to 341.2Mb, a greater than 50% reduction in memory use.

 Code for the  <code>readr::read_fwf()</code> solution is included below.

     # use Wickham's readr package to read the data
     library(readr)